godotengine/godot-docs/tutorials/2d/2d_movement.rst

 Here we've added two variables to track our rotation direction and speed.
 The rotation is applied directly to the body's ``rotation`` property.

-To set the velocity, we use the body's ``transform.x`` which is a vector pointing in the body's "forward" direction, and multiply that by the speed.
+To set the velocity, we use the body's ``transform.y`` which is a vector pointing in the body's "forward" direction, and multiply that by the speed.

 Rotation + movement (mouse)